RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 Earlier versions of this Rule were inspired by agency law.
 Under the common law,
-the agent (for example, the lawyer) may not use secret information of the principal (client) without consent.
+the agent (for example, the lawyer) may not use confidential information of the principal (client) without consent.
 Period.
 Remedy is disgorgement of the agent's profits.